Australia's cheapest home loans in April 2024

 3. Look for features such as offset accounts and extra repayments as they can help to reduce the interest you would be paying otherwise.

 Last year saw home loans get much more expensive, although the cash rate has sat at 4.35% for a while now.
-In 2024, the RBA will only meet 8 times this year (instead of the previous years 11) with the second meeting is scheduled for this month on the 18-19 of March.
-If CPI data continues to slow to the RBA's 2-3% target range, then another hold could be on the cards.
+In 2024, the RBA will only meet 8 times this year (instead of the previous years 11) with the third meeting scheduled for next month on the 7th May 2024.
+If CPI data continues to slow to the RBA's 2-3% target range, then another hold or even a cut could be on the cards.

 Cash-back offers for refinance home loans have also largely dried up from the market, but this has always been a temporary way to get customers in the door.
 What’s more important is to compare interest rates, fees, and features when comparing the true cost of a home loan.